Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/active_passive_ux/shared_file_prereq_ux/activepassive_shared_file_systems.md

 ## Using GPFS

 GPFS, General Parallel File System, is the shared file system of choice for Transfer CFT.
-It provides high-speed file access for Transfer CFT.
+It provides high- speed file access for Transfer CFT.

 <span id="Using"></span>